dotnet/designs/accepted/2020/net5/net5.md

   using both Windows Forms and WPF or just one?

 The nice thing about properties is that they naturally compose.
-If certain combinations aren't possible, they can relatively easily be blocked.
+If certain combinations aren't possible, they can be blocked relatively easily.

 However, at this point it's still unclear whether the SDK unification will work this way.
 One concern was that SDKs also bring in new item groups and might have